Charles Brasch: Death and legacy

 When gifting his journals and personal papers to the Hocken Library, Brasch did so on the condition that they be embargoed for thirty years after his death, to avoid embarrassing his friends.
 When the embargo was lifted in 2003, Enduring Legacy: Charles Brasch, patron, poet, collector was published to celebrate his life and legacy.
 It was illustrated by photographs and by colour reproductions of works from his extensive art collection.
 In 2007, Margaret Scott edited and wrote the introduction to Charles Brasch in Egypt, Brasch's account of his time in Egypt.
 She also began work on transcribing the journals before her own death in 2014, and said that she found it painful to read of Brasch's unhappiness and his inability to accept his sexuality.
 Brasch's journals were published in a three volume series between 2013 and 2018.

 In 2015, the Otago University Press published a collection of Brasch's Selected Poems, chosen and edited by his friend and literary executor Alan Roddick.
 Lawrence Jones in the Otago Daily Times wrote that the collection "offers the reader in an expertly and sympathetically edited, beautifully designed and printed book of 150 pages the opportunity to experience Brasch's poetic journey": "Such poems, although written in currently unfashionable modes, when they are read in their own terms remain alive and relevant as the testament to the poetic development of a reserved man of great integrity and insight, one of the makers of a New Zealand high culture".

+Personal life

+Brasch's sexual orientation was an open secret within the New Zealand literary community.
+Authors Peter Wells and Rex Pilgrim attempted to include a poem by Brasch in the 1997 anthology Best Mates: Gay Writing in Aotearoa New Zealand but were not able to secure permission, instead including a blank page labelled with Brasch's name.
+Brasch has been described as bisexual by biographer Peter Simpson.
+Portions of Brasch's autobiographic writings relating to his romantic life were published in Charles Brasch Journals 1945–1957 (2017).

+In the 1940s while returning home from England to New Zealand, Brasch unsuccessfully proposed to Rose Archdall, a widow whom he met on the SS Themistocles.